jafingerhut/core.btree-vector/doc/intro.md

 particular value for use in examples, and for the core.btree-vector implementation.

+Aside: A special case not mentioned very often is a B-tree with no key/value pairs, i.e. an empty set of keys.
+The exact representation of an empty B-tree is not a big deal -- e.g.  storing a count field of 0 in the object is a good way.
+There might be a root node with no children in the implementation, but we will not usually consider that case explicitly everywhere in this document.
+If we did, we would frequently be mentioning that special case, and I would prefer not to keep mentioning it.

+### Definitions of some terms related to B-trees

+These definitions need not be understood immediately.
+Feel free to skip over them and come back as and when you need them.
+I wanted to keep them together in this document.

+Examples of all of these definitions are in the next section.

 For trees satisfying (I3), we can define the _height_ of a node as the number of edges in any path from the node down to a leaf node.
 For any node in a tree satisfying (I3), there is only one such number.